JulianGS/ISO-II/README.md

 # ISO-II

-Repository including all the work done for the subject ISO II
+This Repository contains the work done for the subject Software Engineering 2